-The trimmed range can be reverted to its original condition at any time displayed on the image (p.114).
+The trimmed range can be reverted to its original condition at any time

 A trimmed image is displayed or printed as a trimmed image.
 However, since the image is not actually trimmed, you can always revert to the original image by clicking the [Reset] button in the trimming/angle adjustment window or performing the "Re-Editing an Image" procedure (p.43).